transferwise/wwc-apac-2024/tasks.md

 As a Special Product Engineer at Wise, your mission is to enhance the target amount calculation for Wise transfers.
 The target amount represents the final amount that the recipient receives after accounting for all fees and charges applied to the transfer.

-- Run the tests <indicate the exact tests to run here and how to run the tests>, see the tests fail
+- Run all tests, see which tests fail
+- Run frontend tests for calculator at "frontend/calculator"
+- Run backend tests for calculator at "api/calculator"
 - Fix the relevant code - Find the TODO
 - Run the tests to ensure they are running correctly
-- Open the frontend page for a transfer
+- Open up the frontend page for the calculator.
+Is it working correctly?
-- Ensure the target amount is passed on to the frontend and appears correctly.

 ### Tips